 I’ve spent the past few months rolling out Salesforce Community Cloud for one of our clients.
-For those not familiar with Community Cloud it is simply an online portal used to connect with your partners or customers.
+For those not familiar with Community Cloud it is simply an online portal used to connect with your partners or customers, and which also occasionally publishes articles like https://www.salesforce.com/blog/2019/01/how-to-create-a-customer-centric-experience.html which expounds on how to improve customer service.
 Community Cloud brings in a lot of other Salesforce features such as the knowledge base, case submission, and Chatter.
 There are different types of Communities including Employee Community, Partner Community, and Customer Community.
 Each of these Community types have varying feature sets so you’ll want to ensure you choose the right one.
 In addition, Communities can be private (login required), public, or hybrid (where certain content is only available to the public).

 The Community I recently implemented was a hybrid Customer Community that had both publicly facing elements and private elements that required a login to view.
 The Community included knowledge base access, Case submission, and chat–which were channels that had already been implemented as part of Service Cloud.
 The Community extended this service capability to form a collaborative customer hub.